gerardpc/Red-Pitaya-Levitodynamics-Feedback/README.md

 > Conangla, Gerard P., et al. "Optimal Feedback Cooling of a charged Levitated Nanoparticle with Adaptive Control."
 Physical Review Letters 122.22 (2019): 223602. in the references section.

-For any other comments or questions, drop me a message.
+For any other comments, suggestions or questions, drop me a message.

 Guide on what to do to get started with the Red Pitaya.